Safe Identification Pictures

 As above, safes which stand on the floor.
 Can be to give security protection like the Chubb or fire protection like the Phoenix below.
 Data safes have more insulation but thinner steel.
 Any freestanding safe weighing less than 1 tonne should be bolted down.

 If you tell us it is a freestanding safe, can you see the hinges as above picture?
 Hinges and handles help us to ID your safe.
+Some have the hinges inside or concealed, see examples lower down.

 A Data Safe or Fire Safe